Cool stuff that didn’t belong anywhere else.

 In standard rules, each pair must be of the same color.
 In the discard pile, some pairs are of matching color and some are not.
 I bet they are for same-sex and different-sex couples.

-In episode 3, Anthy and Chu-Chu play Old Maid between themselves.
-It’s the standard game, though.
+Anthy and Chu-Chu play Old Maid between themselves.
+It’s the standard game.
 A joker is the Old Maid.

 Besides Anthy, we see one other dark-skinned student of the Academy.
 She’s visible in the distance in one shot in episode 3, down the hall from the action.
 Anthy is a member of a tiny minority among the students, but she is not unique.

 Utena has just told Wakaba that Anthy is her roommate.
 Wakaba says that there are bad rumors about Anthy.
 The camera cuts to Nanami’s minions unfairly harassing Anthy, with Saionji as their excuse.
 It is part of Nanami’s setup for the dance party.
-The sequence may be disclaiming racism as a motive to harass Anthy but if so it’s not convincing at the time.
+The sequence may be disclaiming racism as a motive to harass Anthy but if so it’s not convincing.

 Episode 3, at the dance party.